disjunction/dispace/docs/gdd/gdd_prelude.md

 In single player, you always play as a Federation pilot, exploring new worlds or fighting/defending from the pirates.
-You still experience using all vehicles, because pirates just steal ones from Federation and repaint them.
+You still experience using all landers, because pirates just steal ones from Federation and repaint them.

  * Upon starting a mission you see a briefing screen, explaining what the mission is about
- * On this screen you see a list of vehicles which may be used for this mission (not all)
+ * On this screen you see a list of landers which may be used for this mission (not all)
- * The not-yet-unlocked are shown grayed
+ * Not-yet-unlocked landers are shown grayed
- * The ones, which you used and completed the mission are marked somehow
+ * The landers you used and completed the mission are marked... somehow
- * Upon selecting the vehicle your vehicle appears in the world
+ * Upon selecting a lander, it  appears in the world and the actual game starts
- * On death - goto briefing screen
+ * On death - goto Scenario Briefing
  * On accomplishing the mission you see Scenario Bounty screen, giving you info, what you have unlocked

 ### Multiplayer Scenario